TeamPuzel/strawberry/design/specification.md

 ## Source encoding

-Source encoding is specified as ASCII or UTF-8 with Unix style encoding.
+Source encoding is specified as ASCII for backwards compatibility or STR-8 as the modern format.
 Compilers should not accept any other encoding as source portability is core to the language.

 Additionally, by Unix convention, source files must end on a newline.